Fair Tax Mark Standards and Guidance Notes

 • Solely UK-based Business Standard

-• UK Small Business Standard (turnover of £1m or lower)
+• UK Small Business Standard (turnover of £1mn or lower)

-To obtain the Fair Tax Mark, businesses are assessed against the criteria set out in the appropriate accreditation standard.
+To obtain the Fair Tax Mark, businesses are assessed against the criteria set out in the standard most appropriate for them.

 There are many reasons to secure the Fair Tax Mark, from standing out in your sector and increasing customer confidence, to reassuring investors and boosting your brand via enhanced CSR and ESG credentials.